Here's What Might Happen To 'Grey's Anatomy' Season 16, Since Coronavirus Concerns Halted Production

 Grey's Anatomy has a habit of keeping fans on the edge of their seats week after week with its juicy storylines.
-However, the recent coronavirus pandemic might risk any of those cliffhangers from being wrapped up anytime soon.
-The show halted production earlier in March as a precautionary measure to slow the spread of the novel coronavirus, but now fans are wondering if the show will actually get to resume filming Season 16, or if Grey's Anatomy Season 16 will end early.
+However, the recent coronavirus pandemic will keep those cliffhangers from being wrapped up anytime soon.
+The show halted production earlier in March as a precautionary measure to slow the spread of the novel coronavirus, and since then, it's been announced Grey's Anatomy Season 16 will end early.

 The Grey's Anatomy production shutdown was announced in a note to the cast and crew on March 12, following Los Angeles' mayor Eric Garcetti's order to limit public gathering to less than 50 people.
 The letter was authored by the show's executive producer and showrunner Krista Vernoff and her fellow executive producers Debbie Allen and James Williams, and read in part:

-Note: Editor’s Note: This article was updated to reflect new information about Grey's Anatomy ending Season 16 early.